Opportunistic Bacteria: Potential Autoimmune Triggers

 The GI Microbial Assay Plus (GI-MAP®) uses state-of-the-art qPCR technology to assess a patient’s microbiome from a single stool sample, with particular attention to microbes that cause disease or that disrupt normal microbial balance and contribute to perturbations in the GI microbiota and contribute to illness.

-This white paper has been updated to include additional bacterial biomarkers introduced in July 2019.
 Read the GI-MAP White Paper and learn the science behind how DNA analysis can help your patients with gastrointestinal related symptoms.

 Results You Can Rely On